http://llt.msu.edu/vol13num1/

 Guest Editors: Tim Lewis, Thierry Chanier, and Bonnie Youngs

 Telecollaborative partnerships for language and culture learning have evolved rapidly in the past decade.
 Recent years have witnessed a number of multi-partner exchanges, known as Tridems, or Multidems.
 Multilateral exchanges reflect the changing needs of language learners in globalized societies, where prolonged and intensive face-to-face contact with a second-often geographically proximate- culture has been replaced by more fleeting encounters with a range of world languages and cultures, which may well take place in a virtual environment.
 For this special issue, we are seeking papers that address issues of language and culture learning in multilateral exchanges.
-Papers should be grounded in a theoretical framework that formulates research hypotheses and then seeks to confirm or disconfirm them by following an appropriate research methodology (http://llt.msu.edu/resguide.html).
+Papers should be grounded in a theoretical framework that formulates research hypotheses and then seeks to confirm or disconfirm them by following an appropriate research methodology (http://llt.msu.edu/resguide.Possible topics for submissions include but are not limited to:html ).
 Papers should also present data on

 actual languageand culture-learning outcomes.